melwch/s3prl/s3prl/preprocess/augmentation/README.md

 The output of the augmented speech is saved into same source format.
 Following sections will introduce the datasets used in the augmentation process and how to get started.

-## References
-<a id="1">[1]</a>
-Vu, Thi-Ly and Zeng, Zhiping and Xu, Haihua and Chng, Eng-Siong, Audio Codec Simulation based Data Augmentation for Telephony Speech Recognition, 2019 Asia-Pacific Signal and Information Processing Association Annual Summit and Conference (APSIPA ASC), pp. 198-203,
-doi: 10.1109/APSIPAASC47483.2019.9023257

 ## How to use the toolkit
 ![alt text](data_augmentation_pipeline.jpg)